Zendro-dev/Zendro-dev.github.io/quickstart.md

 sqlite> .exit
 ```

-### Step 5: Stop up your Zendro instance
+### Step 5: Stop your Zendro instance

-Execute the next command to stop Zendro in production mode and remove all volumes.
+Execute the next command to stop Zendro and remove all volumes.

 ```
 $ zendro dockerize -d -p -v